-This sentiment delivered with a laugh from a grizzled ex-Brit has now become part of my philosophy.
+This sentiment, delivered with a laugh, from a grizzled ex-Brit has now become part of my philosophy.

 This is a country that now takes a certain pride in its rough and tumble convict past.
 It’s come a long way.

 Why waste a good flood became the battle cry for a city bent on becoming better than it was before.
 Volunteers showed up with shovels and mops and got to work.
 By 2011, Australia boasted the fastest growing advanced economy in the world.

 This trip was one we had planned to take for years.
 It was well worth the wait.
 In many ways it seemed all the better coming at a time in our lives after fully emerging from mourning.
 The years of painful introspection and catharsis fostered a new-found childlike wonder.
 We savored each moment.
-We not only made new memories including those with a blogging friend (thanks again for organizing the warm Aussie welcome, Barbie!) we made new friends, cuddled Koalas, bush-walked under waterfalls and snorkeled in a summer rainstorm.
+We not only made new memories including those with a blogging friend (thanks again for organizing the warm Australian welcome, Barbie!) we made new friends, cuddled Koalas, bush-walked under waterfalls and snorkeled in a summer rainstorm.
 It brought us home refreshed and eager to plan our next set of new adventures.

 If you’d like to read more about how women are reinventing their lives, check out this interview with Jody Day in The Independent called, “I May Not be a Mother, But I’m Still a Person.”